ivelasq/pipedream/content/blog/reticulate-data-recreation.Rmd

 ![cartoon gorilla and its recreation in ggplot2](/blog/reticulate-data-recreation_files/main.png)
 </center>

 I will leave you to read the paper to find out the results but something that interested me was the dataset created from the image.
 The authors mentioned that they used a Python function called 'getpixel', manipulated the dataset into groups, and plotted it in {ggplot2}.
-I am learning the [{reticulate}](https://rstudio.github.io/reticulate/) which allows R to interface with Python and thought this would be a fun exercise to try.
+I am learning the [{reticulate}](https://rstudio.github.io/reticulate/) package which allows R to interface with Python and thought this would be a fun exercise to try.

 With that, let's recreate this dataset entirely within R Markdown!
 In addition to copy/pasting the code below, I have also provided it as a project on [RStudio Cloud](https://rstudio.cloud/project/2949291).